UltraNinjaTiger/homelab-infrastructure/README.md

 All credentials, API tokens, and local IP addresses are isolated using environment variables ('.env').
 Refer to '.env.example' for required configuration variables before deployment

 ## Misc
 Had to turn off tailscale serve IP's as rebooting the homelab would cause port conflictions.
-Tailscale IP loaded first before the docker stacks for the applications.
+Tailscale IP loaded first before the docker stacks for the applications causing the website page to be unable to load.